 The communities varied substantially in the range of plant sizes, plot sizes, and dominant growth forms, but each included a large sample of individuals, ranging from 160 to 2630 plants (Table 1).

-In all communities the size distribution displayed curvature on a log-log scale suggesting a Weibull rather than a Pareto distribution.
+In all communities, the size distribution displayed curvature on a log-log scale suggesting a Weibull (rather than a Pareto) distribution.
 At every site, the Weibull distribution provided a better fit to the individual size distribution than the Pareto (Figure 2), with ΔAIC > 70 at a minimum (Table 2), which suggests that even when the individual size distribution appears to be quite linear under log-normalized binning (e.g., RMBL grass/sage, Figure 2), the curvilinear fit is more appropriate.

-Although the shape of the individual size distribution varied substantially across the communities, we did not observe systematic variation across the three locales or between communities with different dominant growth forms (Figure 2), but environmental variation may influence the shape of the individual size distribution.
-The shape parameter () values, which describe the curvature of the Weibull distribution, appeared to be systematically higher in the wet communities (BFEC wetland and RMBL wet meadow: 0.67 – 0.74, all others: 0.30 – 0.57, Table 2).
+Although the shape of the individual size distribution varied substantially across the communities, we did not observe systematic variation across the three locales or among communities with different dominant growth forms (Figure 2).
+Environmental variation may influence the shape of the individual size distribution, as the shape parameter () values (which describe the curvature of the Weibull distribution) appeared to be systematically higher in the wet communities (BFEC wetland and RMBL wet meadow: 0.67 – 0.74, all others: 0.30 – 0.57, Table 2).
 However, the nature of our sample precludes us from confidently making any formal statistical inferences about the effects of locale, growth form, or environment on the shape of the individual size distribution.

-Although the Pareto provided an inferior fit, it should be noted that many of the Pareto exponents were close to, but shallower than, the predicted value of 11/8 ((Stegen and White 2008) Table 2).
+Although the Pareto distribution provided an inferior fit, it should be noted that many of the Pareto exponents were close to, but shallower than, the predicted value of 11/8 (Stegen and White, 2008; Table 2).
 As in the case of the shape parameter of the Weibull distribution, the Pareto exponent did not vary systematically across locales or between community types.

 The twelve communities measured here broadly conformed to the cross-community scaling relationship observed in crops, plantations, forests, and bamboo communities (Figure 3).
 Interestingly, compared to crop populations with comparable mean plant mass, M, the herbaceous communities from the BFEC and RMBL generally exhibit lower plant density.